 2) States why they have chosen these in this connection

 3) Links theory to practice by outlining critical incidences where usage of the 6 units has had particular effect.

-Students should write approximately 2 sides of A4 at size 12 font and include specific concepts in relation to point 3 above.
+Students should write approximately 2 sides of A4 at size 12 font.